igorski/darvaza/README.md

 and its speed is individually controllable across channels.
 The gates oscillators are synchronized to the host tempo and time signature.
 What sets the plugin apart from the usual oscillator based gates is that the gate functions using _quid pro quo_.
 When the gate closes on your input signal, you get a signal in return.
 This signal is based on your input, but a plethora of things have gone wrong with it.
-Basically you your incoming sound as if it was part of a bad dream.
+Basically you get your incoming sound as if it was part of a bad dream.

-If you must know _exact details_, the returned sound can be time stretched, down sampled, bit crushed, reverberated and frozen.
+If you must know _exact details_, the returned sound can be time stretched, down sampled, reversed, bit crushed, reverberated and frozen.
 Kinda what you'd imagine is left of a soul after all Hell has chewed it out.

 ## On compatibility